Machine learning memory kernels as closure for non-Markovian stochastic processes: Introduction

 where we have used the property of the projection operator $\mathcal{P}\mathcal{Q}=\mathbf{0}$.
-This shows that $\mathbf{R}(t)$ is orthogonal to the range of $\mathcal{P}$ for any time $t$, and consequently is orthogonal to $\boldsymbol{ \boldsymbol{ \mathcal{O} } }$.
-However, in order to express $\mathbf{R}(t)$ as a stochastic process, it is necessary to have either time scale separation or weak coupling between resolved and unresolved variables\cite{Givon2004}.
-When at least one of such conditions occurs, at least asymptotically, the influence of the unresolved variables may be interpreted as sum of many uncorrelated events, and consequently can be treated with Central Limit Theorem\cite{Gottwald2017}.
-Thus, it is the Central Limit Theorem that determines the Gaussian shape for the distribution of $\mathbf{R}(t)$, while its time correlation follows from the fluctuation dissipation theorem, as shown in what follows.
+This shows that $\mathbf{R}(t)$ is orthogonal to the range of $\mathcal{P}$ at any time $t$.
+However, in order to express $\mathbf{R}(t)$ as a stochastic process, it is necessary to have either time scale separation or weak coupling between resolved and unresolved variables~\cite{Givon2004}.
+When at least one of such conditions occurs, at least asymptotically, the influence of the unresolved variables may be interpreted as sum of many uncorrelated events, and consequently can be treated with Central Limit Theorem~\cite{Gottwald2017}.
+Thus, it is the Central Limit Theorem that determines the Gaussian shape for the distribution of $\mathbf{R}(t)$, while its time correlation follows from the fluctuation dissipation theorem, as shown in what follows. \paragraph{Mori's projection operator} The projection operator introduced by Mori~\cite{Mori1965}, when applied to a general variable $\mathbf{A} (\mathbf{z})$, is defined as: